-Many people who have Gaucher's disease have seen improvements in their symptoms after beginning treatment with:
+Many people who have Gaucher's disease have seen improvements in their symptoms after beginning treatment with drugs that:

-- Enzyme replacement therapy.
+- Replace enzymes.
 This approach replaces the deficient enzyme with artificial enzymes.
 These replacement enzymes are administered in an outpatient procedure through a vein (intravenously), typically in high doses at two-week intervals.
 Occasionally people experience an allergic or hypersensitivity reaction to enzyme treatment.

-- Miglustat (Zavesca).
-This oral medication appears to interfere with the production of fatty substances that build up in people with Gaucher's disease.
-Diarrhea and weight loss are common side effects.
+- Inhibit production of the problem substances.
+Oral medications, such as miglustat (Zavesca) and eliglustat (Cerdelga), appear to interfere with the production of the fatty substances that build up in people with Gaucher's disease.
+Nausea and diarrhea are common side effects.

-- Osteoporosis drugs.
+- Treat osteoporosis.
 These types of medications can help rebuild bone weakened by Gaucher's disease.

 Surgical and other procedures

 If your symptoms are severe and you're not a candidate for less invasive treatments, your doctor might suggest:

 July 02, 2015

 - Bone marrow transplantation.
 In this procedure, blood-forming cells that have been damaged by Gaucher's are removed and replaced, which can reverse many of Gaucher's signs and symptoms.
 Because this is a high-risk approach, it's performed less often than is enzyme replacement therapy.

 - Spleen removal.
 Before enzyme replacement therapy became available, removing the spleen was a common treatment for Gaucher's disease.
 Currently, this procedure is typically reserved as a last resort.